K2 Side Effects: The Dangers of "Spice" and Synthetic Marijuana

 Get Help For Your Spice Addiction

 Spice can be extremely addictive, and relapse is common.
-If you or a loved one is struggling to get clean & stay clean, call (855)577-1916 to learn about treatment programs for synthetic marijuana addiction.
+If you or a loved one is struggling to get clean and stay clean, call the hotline below learn about treatment programs for synthetic marijuana addiction.
 This hotline is open 24/7.